 Now that you’ve framed your campaign strategy, it’s time to sit down with your team and focus on the content.

-Keep in mind in that promotional campaign design and execution always work better when planned together.
-Remember who you’re talking to, and structure your content to tell your story and with the “why” always in mind.
+Keep in mind that the promotional campaign design and execution always work better when planned together.
+Remember who you’re talking to, and structure your content to tell your story with the “why” always in mind.
 Humans are wired for stories and absorb information better when there’s a context around it.

 Also keep in mind that what starts within, spreads throughout.
-Including the “people aspect” in your internal communications efforts brings the message to life – so involve your users when creating your content!
+Including the “people aspect” in your internal communications efforts brings the message to life—so involve your users when creating your content!
 Consider an ‘interview-style’ post rather than a formal release note.
 And don’t forget to include real-life examples and testimonials to make your content more compelling and engaging!

-6. Create a timeline & action plan
+6. Create a timeline and action plan

 An action plan provides a detailed outline of the tasks required to bring your internal marketing campaign to life.